OmerNYU/PitchMirror/README.md

 - **Optional transcript**: you can attach your own transcript text (and optional WebVTT subtitles) for more precise content feedback.
 - **Get a structured coaching report**: top fixes, drills, a short practice plan, and sections for voice, presence, and content.

-Important practical note:

-- The current upload path is **video‑only**.
-Even in Audio coaching mode, the system uses the **video’s audio track**.
-- The transcript is optional and is uploaded via the dedicated transcript endpoint; analysis still works without it.

----

 ### Key features